 After preparation, timesheets shall be approved and signed by Department Directors or their designees, prior to submission to the Payroll Specialist.
-Corrections identified by an employee's supervisor shall be authorized by the employee by placing the employee's initials next to the change.
+Corrections identified by an employee's supervisor shall be authorized by the employee.

 An Agency employee who is on leave, on travel, or is ill on the day that timesheets are due may telephone or e-mail timesheet information to his/her supervisor.
 Information submitted in this manner must reflect the actual time worked and any appropriate notations.
 The employee must sign a timesheet submitted in this manner immediately upon his/her return to the office.
 Timesheets submitted in this manner shall bear the following notation: "Time reported via telephone or e-mail by employee to supervisor."
 The timesheet shall be signed by the supervisor.